Jaxk15/awesome-iptv/README.md

 - [IPTVnator](https://iptvnator.vercel.app/) - Open-source and cross-platform IPTV player application with multiple features, such as support of m3u and m3u8 playlists, favorites, TV archive/catchup and more.
 - [VidGrid](https://vidgrid.tk.gg) - News channel focused multiviewer with support for live m3u8 playlists, YouTube and Twitch streams with one-click audio switching.
 - [IPTV Smarter Player](http://webtv.iptvsmarters.com) - Video streaming player that allows your IPTV customers or end-users to stream content like Live TV, VOD, Series, and TV Catchup supplied by you.
+- [Purple Webplayer](http://player.purpletv.app) - This Platform that offers to IPTV users to stream their content seamless in any browser.

 #### Windows